-When a traffic accident results to death or bodily injury of another person, then a DUI offense can be charged.
-Victims of such an offense can be people in the driver’s vehicle, another vehicle, or even a passerby.
+When a traffic accident results in the death or bodily injury of another person, then a driving under the influence charge can be received.
+Victims of such an offense can be passengers, other drivers, or even a passersby.

-One of the most important concerns in a DUI that involves death and serious bodily injury under Nevada’s law is whether or not the driver took alcohol or drugs and this is what truly caused the fatality of the accident.
+One of the most important concerns in a these kinds of cases is whether or not the driver took alcohol or drugs and if this is what really caused the fatality of the accident.

-account has the right to defend his liability for the incident by proving that something else caused the accident, also known as the superseding-intervening cause.
+The defendant has the right to defend his liability for the incident by proving that something else caused the accident through the superseding-intervening cause.

 Alcohol After the Crash Occurred Defense

-Stated in the revised Statute Section 484C.430(3): if the alcohol consumption is proven to have taken place as a strong evidence, it automatically affirms the person charged with the felony DUI to have caused physical damage to other parties involved.
+If the alcohol consumption is proven to have taken place as a strong evidence, it automatically affirms the person charged with driving while intoxicated to have caused physical damage to other parties involved.
 Alcohol consumption of 0.08 or above in blood or breath proves this.

 It is requirement for the person accused to show his defense at the trial during the preliminary hearing within 14 days before the actual trial or hearing, or depending on what the court in session dictates.